KhanhHa1109/MachineLearning_YouTube_TopicModeling/README.md

-# Youtube Topic Modeling using LDA+BERT, Traditional clustering techniques (K-Means, Fuzzy C-Means) and Deep Learning (Autoencoder, Deep Embedded Clustering)
+# Youtube Topic Modeling using LDA + BERT, Traditional clustering techniques (K-Means, Fuzzy C-Means) and Deep Learning (Autoencoder, Deep Embedded Clustering)

 This repository contains the submission for the final project of Machine Learning class at UEH University